Get a Free Quote

 You can expect a well-applied iron-on patch to stay firmly in place for the life of the garment with normal wear.
 However, "normal wear" is key.
 Here's a quick reality check:

-- On a frequently worn and washed pair of jeans: You might get 10-25 washes before you notice any edges starting to lift.
+• On a frequently worn and washed pair of jeans: You might get 10 to 25 washes before you notice any edges starting to lift.
 The constant bending and machine washing create a lot of stress.

 How To Prevent Iron-On Patches From Falling Off